angelf/escargot/README.markdown

 * Search features:
   * Field conditions and term filters
   * Single-table inheritance support
-  * Improve Searching multiple models to return objects of models searching and not ElasticSearch::Api::Hit objects
   * (optionally) use the _source field from ES and avoid querying the database

 * Indexing features: